-- 1. This Corporate Policy & Procedures Document is based upon the requirements of The Regulation of Investigatory Powers Act 2000 ('RIPA'), The Protection of Freedoms Act 2012 and the revised Codes of Practice issued by the Home Office pursuant to Section 71 of RIPA and which came into effect on 6th April 2010, February 2014 and August 2018.
+- This Corporate Policy & Procedures Document is based upon the requirements of The Regulation of Investigatory Powers Act 2000 ('RIPA'), The Protection of Freedoms Act 2012 and Codes of Practice issued by the Home Office pursuant to Section 71 of RIPA.
 The authoritative position on RIPA is, of course, the Act itself, regulations and the Home Office's Codes of Practice on Covert Surveillance and Covert Human Intelligence Sources.
-Any officer who is unsure about any aspect of this document should contact, at the earliest possible opportunity, the Council's Head of Democracy and Governance, for advice and assistance.
-The revised Codes of Practice can be downloaded from the Home Office web site. - 2.
+Any officer who is unsure about any aspect of this document should contact, at the earliest possible opportunity, the Council's Group Head of Democracy and Governance, for advice and assistance.
+The Codes of Practice and guidance can be downloaded from the Home Office web site. - 2.
 This document and the related forms can be found on the Council's Intranet. - 3.
-The Council will maintain, and the Head of Democracy and Governance will check, the Corporate Register of all RIPA authorisations, reviews, renewals, cancellations and rejections.
+The Council will maintain, and the Group Head of Democracy and Governance will check, the Corporate Register of all RIPA authorisations, reviews, renewals, cancellations and rejections.
 It is the responsibility of the relevant Authorising Officer, however, to place all RIPA authorisations, reviews, renewals, cancellations and rejections on the Corporate Register within 1 week of the relevant authorisation, review, renewal, cancellation or rejection. - 4.
-Officers who undertake surveillance or who manage CHIS's and Authorising Officers have the responsibility of reporting to the Head of Democracy and Governance any situations where direct surveillance or CHIS activity has been undertaken without having obtained the appropriate authority/warrant within one working day of the event having been brought to their attention.
-It will be the responsibility of the Head of Democracy and Governance to investigate and to report the matter to the Investigatory Powers Commissioner no later than 10 working days from the date the event occurred. - 5.
-RIPA, The Protections Of Freedoms Act Regulations, the Codes of Practice and this document are important for the effective and efficient operation of the Council's actions with regard to covert surveillance and Covert Human Intelligence Sources.
-This document will, therefore, be kept under review by the Head of Democracy and Governance.
-Authorising Officers must bring any suggestions for continuous improvement of this document to the attention of the Head of Democracy and Governance at the earliest possible opportunity. - 6.
-If you are in any doubt on RIPA, the Codes of Practice, this document or the related legislative provisions, please consult the Head of Democracy and Governance.

-7. Local Authorities investigating criminal offences have powers to gain access to communications data - that is, information held by telecommunications or postal service providers about the use of their services by persons who are the subject of criminal investigations.
-Watford BC has a separate policy which is available on the council's intranet.
-In using such powers, officers must always have regard to the Home Office Guidance - Acquisition and Disclosure of Communication Data Code of Practice: https://www.gov.uk/government/publications/code-of-practice-for-the-acquisition-and-disclosure-of-communications-data https://www.gov.uk/government/publications/covert-surveillance-and-covert-human-intelligence-sources-codes-of-practice https://www.gov.uk/government/publications/changes-to-local-authority-use-of-ripa
+Officers who undertake surveillance or who manage CHIS's and Authorising Officers have the responsibility of reporting to the Group Head of Democracy and Governance any situations where direct surveillance or CHIS activity has been undertaken without having obtained the appropriate authority/warrant within one working day of the event having been brought to their attention.
+It will be the responsibility of the Group Head of Democracy and Governance to investigate and to report the matter to the Investigatory Powers Commissioner no later than 10 working days from the date the event occurred. - 5.
+RIPA, the Protections of Freedoms Act Regulations, the Codes of Practice and this document are important for the effective and efficient operation of the Council's actions with regard to covert surveillance and Covert Human Intelligence Sources.
+This document will, therefore, be kept under review by the Group Head of Democracy and Governance.
+Authorising Officers must bring any suggestions for continuous improvement of this document to the attention of the Group Head of Democracy and Governance at the earliest possible opportunity. - 6.
+If you are in any doubt on RIPA, the Codes of Practice, this document or the related legislative provisions, please consult the Group Head of Democracy and Governance. - 7.
+Local Authorities investigating criminal offences have powers to gain access to communications data that is, information held by telecommunications or postal service providers about the use of their services by persons who are the subject of criminal investigations.
+In using such powers, officers must always have regard to the Home Office Guidance -Acquisition and Disclosure of Communication Data Code. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/757850/Communications\Data\Code\of\Practice.pdf .
+The Council belongs to NAFN who will obtain such communications data on the provision of appropriate authorisation.

-The Council has had regard to the Codes of practice produced by the Home Office in preparing this guidance.
+8. The Council has had regard to the Codes of practice produced by the Home Office in preparing this guidance.
 If any doubt arises, the Home Office Code of practice should be consulted.

 CHIS and Covert Surveillance Codes of Practice: